Are you passionate about justice and helping others? A career in criminal justice may be the right fit for you!

-Getting a criminal justice degree, whether it’s a certificate, associate, or bachelor’s degree, will launch a career full of purpose and with room for growth.
+Getting a criminal justice degree, whether it is a certificate, associate, or bachelor’s degree, will launch a career full of purpose and with room for growth.
 Find an on-campus or online criminal justice program near you.

-- Court Clerk: For an entry level court clerk position, you typically just need a high school diploma or GED—some court systems do require a two-year degree, however.
-Court clerks complete administrative duties, such as helping file legal complaints or collecting court fees.
-Job duties will depend on the court you work for and the amount of experience you already have.
-The more experience you have, the more upward mobility you’ll see.
-Your salary will depend on factors such as jurisdiction, court, and your position.
-The median salary is more than $39K, but without a college degree, your pay won’t be as high.
+- Court Clerk: Court clerks complete administrative duties, such as helping file legal complaints or collecting court fees.
+Job duties will depend on the court you work and your prior experience.
+For an entry level court clerk position, you typically need a high school diploma or GED.
+Some court systems do require a two-year degree, however.
+The more experience you have, the more potential for advancement you will find.
+Pay will depend on factors such as jurisdiction, court, and your position.

 - Police Dispatcher: Police dispatchers take emergency calls, help the callers deal with emergencies, and send out emergency vehicles.
-Like most other positions in criminal justice, you’ll first need a high school diploma or GED, and you should have decent typing skills.
-You need to be aged 18 at minimum to work as a police dispatcher.
-You also can’t have any felonies on your record.
-You’ll receive on-the-job training, so no postsecondary education is required.
-However, most states will require you to become Emergency Medical Dispatcher certified, along with some continuing education every couple of years.
-The median annual salary for a police dispatcher is over $39K, topping out at more than $62K.
+Like most other positions in criminal justice, you’ll first need a high school diploma or GED.
+You need to be at least 18 years old to work as a police dispatcher.
+You also cannot have any felonies on your record.
+You’ll receive on-the-job training.
+Most states will require you to become Emergency Medical Dispatcher certified, along with some continuing education every couple of years.

 - Transportation Security Officer: TSA agents work in airports, keeping the airport, airplanes, and passengers safe.
 They intercept dangerous materials and weapons from entering secured areas in airports, following the Department of Homeland Security policies and procedures.
-With just a high school diploma or GED and a clear background check, you can start an entry level position.
+With just a high school diploma or GED and a clear background check, you can start an entry level position as a TSA agent.
 You need to pass the training program and become certified, which is renewed annually through continuing education and training.
 There is upward mobility within the TSA once you start gaining experience.
-Entry level positions earn more than $40K annually.

 Get some of your criminal justice career questions answered.

-If you go to school full time and stick it out to the end, you can get an associate degree in two years and there are online programs too.
-You’ll take introductory criminal law classes, along with the core curriculum of math, science, language arts, social studies, and your electives.
-Criminal justice classes you’ll take are forensic sciences, terrorism and intelligence, behavioral sciences, management, and more depending on your school and its program.
+An associate degree can be attained in as few as two years in the classroom or online.
+You’ll take introductory criminal law classes, along with general electives.
+Criminal justice classes you may take include forensic sciences, terrorism and intelligence, behavioral sciences, management, and more depending on your school and its program.
 To complete your associate degree, you will need between 60-65 completed credits, which translates to 15 credits per semester.
-Don’t worry; it’s not that overwhelming!
-Once you get that degree, you’ll be able to find an entry level job—or maybe even a bit higher.
-With an associate degree, your credits will transfer if you decide to continue on to get your bachelor’s and then master’s.
-If you’re feeling ambitious, there are even doctoral degrees in criminal justice!
+(Don’t worry; it’s not that overwhelming!)
+Once you get that degree, you will be able to find an entry level job—or maybe even a bit higher.
+With an associate degree, your credits will transfer if you decide to continue and get your bachelor’s.

 Some criminal justice careers that only require an associate degree are: